Set up MCP with Cursor and Claude.

 Drive your Hilla boards from any AI client.
 Five minutes, two config files, no surprises.

-Grab your MCP key.
+Grab your API token.

 Add the server to Cursor.